cardano-scaling/hydra/docs/docs/faq.md

 <details>
 <summary>When is the Hydra Head protocol a good fit?</summary>

-The Hydra Head protocol is well-suited for any situation where a known set of participants know each other well-enough to agree on building a network but don't trust one another enough with funds management to do so without ways to secure their assets backed by the possibility to settle disputes on the layer 1.
+The Hydra Head protocol is well-suited for situations where a known set of participants know each other well enough to agree on building a network but don’t trust each other enough to manage funds without securing their assets.
+This security is backed by the possibility of settling disputes on layer 1.

 </details>

 <details>
 <summary>Can I run Plutus scripts inside a head?</summary>

 Yes!
-Transactions running between head participants are full-blown Alonzo transactions.
-They carry scripts, and spend UTxO in all-the-same manner as layer 1 transactions.
-Incidentally, each Hydra node is running a Cardano ledger and maintaining a ledger state.
-However, DApps which currently rely on the PAB for on-chain interactions will fall short when it comes to driving the execution of a Plutus contract inside a head.
-Indeed, the PAB is currently tightly coupled to the Cardano layer 1 chain; it is a Cardano client that interacts with the chain using the node-to-client mini-protocols (chain-sync, state-query, tx-submission).
-Hydra nodes do not expose such protocols (yet), making it incompatible with the PAB.
+Transactions running between head participants are fully developed Alonzo transactions.
+They carry scripts and spend UTXOs in the same manner as layer 1 transactions.
+Each Hydra node runs a Cardano ledger and maintains a ledger state.

 </details>

 <details>
-<summary>Can a third-party run a Hydra node on behalf of a wallet owners (e.g. running managed Hydra Heads)?</summary>
+<summary>Can a third party run a Hydra node on behalf of wallet owners (eg, running managed Hydra heads)?</summary>

 Totally!
-This is similar for instance to [Phoenix](https://phoenix.acinq.co/) in Bitcoin Lightning: a non-custodial managed lightning node.
-As an end-user, one still have full control on the keys and funds, but the underlying infrastructure is managed on one's behalf (provided fees).
-This however implies some form of trust between the service provider and the user.
-Indeed, the user implicitly trusts the service provider to, for instance, properly handle contestations and closure of a head.
+This is similar to [Phoenix](https://phoenix.acinq.co/) in Bitcoin Lightning: a non-custodial managed lightning node.
+As an end-user, you retain full control over your keys and funds, but the underlying infrastructure is managed on your behalf (with associated fees).
+However, this setup requires some level of trust in the service provider to handle contestations and head closures properly.
 </details>

 <details>
 <summary>What is the relationship between Hydra heads and Hydra nodes?</summary>

 It is (at least\*) a **one-to-many** relationship.
-Each Hydra head is comprised of several Hydra nodes.
-We are currently aiming for up to 100 nodes per head as a stretch goal.
-Heads are independent and form an isolated network.
-It is possible to have infinitely many heads running in parallel.
+Each Hydra head consists of several Hydra nodes.
+We currently aim for up to 100 nodes per head as a stretch goal.
+Heads are independent and form isolated networks, allowing for infinitely many heads to run in parallel.

-_(\*) It is possible to make Hydra nodes support multiple heads making it a many-to-many relationship._
+_(\*) It is possible for Hydra nodes to support multiple heads, creating a many-to-many relationship._

 </details>

 <details>
-<summary>Is the Hydra Head protocol a side-chain?</summary>
+<summary>Is the Hydra Head protocol a sidechain?</summary>

-No it isn't.
-In fact, there are two crucial facts that discards heads from being seen as side-chains:
+No, it isn't.
+There are two crucial reasons why Hydra heads are not considered sidechains:

-  1. There's no guaranteed data availability on Hydra.
-Said differently, transactions are (a) only known of the head participants, and (b) typically forgotten as soon as they're processed.
-Indeed, there's no block in a Hydra head and also no incentive for participants to either keep the history around or make it available to users outside of the head.
+1. There's no guaranteed data availability in Hydra.
+Transactions are (a) only known to head participants and (b) typically forgotten once processed.
+There are no blocks in a Hydra head, and participants have no incentive to keep the history or make it available to users outside the head.

-  2. A head network is static, new participants cannot join and have to be decided upfront.
-The network is thus very much isolated / private, and not reachable by any peer.
-Hydra heads are really channels between a set of well-known participants.
+2. A head network is static; new participants cannot join and must be decided upfront.
+The network is isolated and private, accessible only to a set of well-known participants.

 </details>

 <details>
 <summary>If the Hydra Head ledger is configured with a non-zero transaction fee, where do the paid fees go?</summary>

-Setting protocol parameters with `fee > 0` will enforce that transactions in the Hydra Head (layer 2) are consuming more than they produce.
-On the layer 1, however, the UTxO stay untouched and the total value does not change and a difference is accrued.
-Right now, when settling an agreed state from the L2 on the L1 during fanout, this difference will be spendable by the Head participant which does post the `fanoutTx`.
+Setting protocol parameters with `fee > 0` ensures that Hydra Head (layer 2) transactions consume more than they produce.
+On layer 1, the UTXO remains unchanged, and the difference accrues.
+Currently, when settling an agreed state from layer 2 on layer 1 during fanout, this difference becomes spendable by the head participant who posts the `fanoutTx`.

 </details>